fi-uba-t3/kero/docs/architecture.md

 * Replication Controller: Responsible for maintaining the correct number of pods for every replication controller object in the system.
 * Endpoints Controller: Populates the Endpoints object (that is, joins Services & Pods).
 * Service Account & Token Controllers: Create default accounts and API access tokens for new namespaces.

-### Meta orchestrator
-Set up scripts typically start all master components on the same machines, and do not run user containers on this machine.
-But because we want all machines to look the same, and we don't rely on the same machines to be functional forever, we implement a service to orchestrate master nodes.
-This meta orchestrator is responsible for implementing the K8s self-healing feature at node level.

-The meta orchestrator service is deployed on K8s that monitors master node health and readiness conditions.
-If a kubelet fails to update these variables, and a given time passes, the service assumes the master is gone.
-A non-master node is chosen and "crowned".
-This process consists of the following:
-* The old master is deleted from the cluster
-* A non-master node is chosen, based on a combination of system requirements and few, low priority, scheduled pods.
-* The chosen node is drained and rebooted
-* New master is configured and master components deployed

-New or repaired machines can join the cluster by running the installer.

 ## Desktops